LinkedIn Guide

 A link preview with no image to display.

 Yes, you’re absolutely right!
 There’s no image in the link preview.
-This looks so unprofessional that no one will ever read that post.

-I'll admit testing takes a bit of extra time, but the payoff is worth it!
+And I'll admit testing takes a bit of extra time, but the payoff is worth it!

-What is LinkedIn Post Inspector?
+What is LinkedIn post inspector?

 Heard the name but don't know what it is?
 No worries – I'm here to give you the lowdown.
 But first, let me explain how link previews work on LinkedIn.